What is the average salary in Philadelphia, PA?

 Kitchen Manager

-Manage kitchen operations and staff.
-Ensure food quality and safety.
+Manage kitchen staff and operations.
+Oversee food preparation and ensure quality.
 Work in busy restaurants and hotels.

 Find Kitchen Manager jobs in Philadelphia, PA